 What I concluded was that trust, being an action word, means that it must not be offered only sporadically but we must show our trust daily to God, as well as our loved one, through our actions.

 I noted this in the "Practical Application" section of the note sheet.

->

-> I often use this easy and creative bible study method when beginning every bible study to get more clarity.
+I often use this easy and creative bible study method at the beginning of every bible study for more clarity.

->

-> Hope you enjoy using it too.
+Hope you enjoy using it too.